The Rise of Finfluencers: How Social Media Impacts Stocks

 Community Critical, questioning, and data-driven.
 Cult-like, aggressive toward "bears."

-Common Pitfalls in Digital Trading
+Digital Trading Pitfalls

 Many investors mistake "views" for "value."
 A video with a million views doesn't mean the creator is right; it means they are a good storyteller.
 Another error is "revenge trading" after a finfluencer’s tip goes wrong.
 Instead of cutting losses, investors double down because the creator insists the "shorts are attacking," leading to total portfolio depletion.